ngx-metaui/rules/README.md

 ### What is our Goal
 Is to provide solution for generating fully functional UI application all only based MetaRules.
 Later on we are planing to be independent from actual component/widgets libraries.
-So the main goal is not trying to build reusable component (widgets) libraries rather provide a solution to be able to plug-in anything you need and let the Rules generate UI for you.
+So the main goal is not trying to build reusable component (widgets) libraries rather provide a solution to be able to plug-in anything you need and let the Rules generate UI for you. _We might want to also fork this project that will represent just MetaUI framework without libraries_ so we can take to the next level.

+* Like we are working on Javascript compilers
+* We might want to drop completly OSS Support and move fully to annotation/decorators so we can utilize better type checking and existing compiles and language support.

 **What do we mean fully by functional UI application ?**